User | Login

 Do boot dryers damage leather?

-They may do so, but only if used incorrectly or the manufacturer's instructions for the boot dryer and the boots do not allow it.
+They may do so, but only if used incorrectly or if the manufacturer's instructions for the boot dryer and the boots do not allow it.
 Electric boot dryers with gentle, low-heat settings and timers may be safe for leather boots.
 The key is to avoid over-drying or exposing the boots to direct heat, which can cause cracking.
-For high-end leather footwear, consider the age-old method of stuffing them with newspaper and then using moisture-absorbing options, such as Boot Bananas, to remove moisture without the need for heat.
+For high-end leather footwear, consider the age-old method of stuffing them with newspaper and then using moisture-absorbing options, such as Boot Bananas, to remove moisture without heat.

 How much electricity does a boot dryer use?

 Most boot dryers are energy-efficient, typically consuming 30-200 watts per hour.
 Using a dryer for 2 hours a day would cost only a few pence per use, depending on your energy rate.
-Models with timers help minimise energy use by turning off automatically when drying is complete.
+Models with timers help minimise energy use by switching off automatically when drying is complete.

 Are boot dryers bad for football boots?